 Digitalis purpurea L. is the correct and accepted name for this species of Digitalis.
-It was first described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
-According to Plants of the World Online, there are 33 accepted species of Digitalis.
+It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Digitalis was formerly in the Scrophulariaceae family but phylogenic research places it in the Plantaginaceae family.

 I bought this plant from Wagler’s Greenhouse in the spring of 2015.
 I had always wanted to try Digitalis but plants at Lowe’s and online aren’t cheap.
 There you can buy seeds but what if they don’t come up?

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 Flowers: Late spring-early summer the second year from seed